Paul Frölich: Political career

-Paul Frölich died on 16 March 1953 in Frankfurt.
+Frölich's life partner from the 1920s till his death was Rosi Wolfstein (1888-1987), a fellow communist.
+The two were formally married in 1948.
+Frölich returned to West Germany in 1950, where he spent the last years of his life.
+Frölich died on 16 March 1953 in Frankfurt.
 He was 68 years old at the time of his death.

-Frölich is best remembered as a pioneer biographer of the assassinated Communist Rosa Luxemburg.
+Frölich is best remembered as a pioneer biographer of the assassinated communist Rosa Luxemburg.
 His book about her, first published in German in 1928, has been translated into a number of languages, including Spanish, English, French, Italian, Slovenian, Korean, Greek, Hebrew, Japanese, and Portuguese.
-A new edition of this work appeared in English in 2010, published by the radical Chicago publisher Haymarket Books.
+A new edition of this work appeared in English in 2010, published by the Chicago-based publisher Haymarket Books.